Communication-Efficient Adaptive Federated Learning: Proof of Theorems in Section and Partial Participation Setting for FedCAMS

 where the second equation follows the update rule of $\xb_{t+1}$.
 Following \eqref{eq:mGamma}, then combining likely terms and applying the definition of $\mb'_t$, we have

 Therefore, we obtain a helpful Lyapunov sequence for our proof of FedCAMS.
 The proof of FedCAMS in full participation settings has a similar outline with the proof of FedAMS.
-By $L$-smooth, we have
+By Assumption \ref{as:smooth}, we have

 here we recall the notation $\Vbh_t = \diag(\hat{\vb}_t) = \diag(\max(\hat{\vb}_{t-1}, \vb_t, \epsilon))$.

 \textbf{Bounding $T_1$:}We have

 where the first inequality follows by the fact that $\hat{\vb}_t \geq \frac{\vb_t + \epsilon}{2} $.
 For the second term in \eqref{eq:T1-1}, we have